otisibor/serverless-database-to-datalake-ETL-with-AWS-Glue/2_ExtractDataWithGlue/README.md

 1. Enter a prefix for the tables created so you can easily recognise them.
 You can enter ```rds_mysql_```

-1.Review the entries and click **Finish** to complete the crawler creation.
+1. Review the entries and click **Finish** to complete the crawler creation.